Skaggivara/RespeecherApi-swift/README.md

 Project is just a high level organisation.
 Phrase is a piece of text or audio to be transformed.
 Recording is an original recording or a converted one either from audio or from text through TTS.

 You create a Phrase within a Project and then upload a recording or provide a text for which you then create an order to transform it into a new recording using a speech model.
 The resulting recording will be listed under the same Phrase.

+## Installation

+### Swift Package Manager

+The Swift Package Manager is a tool for managing the distribution of Swift code.
+It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

+### Manifest File

+Add RespeecherApi as a package to your Package.swift file and then specify it as a dependency of the Target in which you wish to use it.

+    import PackageDescription

+    let package = Package(
+        name: "MyProject",
+        platforms: [
+           .macOS(.v10_15)
+        ],
+        dependencies: [
+            .package(url: "https://github.com/Skaggivara/RespeecherApi-swift", .upToNextMajor(from: "1.2.0"))
+        ],
+        targets: [
+            .target(
+                name: "MyProject",
+                dependencies: ["RespeecherApi"]),
+            .testTarget(
+                name: "MyProjectTests",
+                dependencies: ["MyProject"]),
+        ]
+    )

 ## Usage